facebookresearch/colorlessgreenRNNs/data/raw_mturk_data/README.md

 The file `clean_full_amazon_results.tab` contains an extended version of the unaggregated Amazon Mechanical Turk results, with anonymized turker ids.
-(It is a superset of data used of LM evaluation.)
+(It is a superset of data used for LM evaluation.)
 The fields are:

 - `worker_id`  unique subject ID (NOT the same as Amazon ID)
 - `type`  *target_generated*, *target_original* or *control*